- Free parking (2m height restriction)

 Fancy a longer walk?
 You can explore the common on unsurfaced paths that extend beyond the Bedser Trail and even take in a section of the Basingstoke Canal towpath.
 If you take the towpath west, just over 1km into Woking town centre, you’ll reach the statues of the famous Bedser twins overlooking the canal near the World Wildlife Fund Living Planet Centre.

-On the opposite side of the road, you can take a moment of quiet reflection at the wonderfully tranquil Peace Garden.
+On the opposite side of Monument Road, you can take a moment of quiet reflection at the wonderfully tranquil Peace Garden.
 A memorial to the Muslim soldiers of the army of Undivided India, who fought alongside the British Army in two world wars.